Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 >> `cloc ./src/` using cloc alongside the folder to count lines of code.
 - Using `solidity metrics` tool for scoping and understanfing the application logic.
+- Using `solidity metrics` tool understand how functions operate and how calls are made.
+This helps in finding attack vectors of the smart contract.
 - Using `solidity visual developer` tool for scoping.
 - Setup - how to build and test the project, which frameworks they've used etc.
 - Review Scope (inscope and out of scope).